cfengine/documentation/guide/special-topics/content-driven-policy.markdown

 # How do Content-Driven Policies work in detail?

-The text files inmasterfiles/cdp_inputs/(e.g. ‘registry_list.txt’) are parsed into CFEngine lists by correspondingcdp_*files inmasterfiles/(e.g.
+The text files in masterfiles/cdp_inputs/(e.g. ‘registry_list.txt’) are parsed into CFEngine lists by corresponding cdp_*files in masterfiles/(e.g.
 ‘cdp_registry.cf’).
 It is the latter set of files that actually implement the policies in the text files.

 The Knowledge Map contains reports specifically designed to match the Content-Driven Policies.

-# Can I make my own Content-Diven Policies?
+# Can I make my own Content-Driven Policies?

 It is possible to mimic the structure of the existing Content-Driven Policies to